tagae/context-traits/index.md

 ### In the browser

-Download the [production version] or [development version] of the library, and load it in your page as usual:
+Download the [production version] or [development version] of the library, and include it in your page as usual:

 {% highlight html %}
 <script src="context-traits.js"></script>